Brangelina’s or Ballboyslim’s kids?

 Keep it personal

-Yes you read it right!
+Yes, you read it right!
 Whether you’re a celeb or a regular person, using lawyers to communicate on your behalf or involving friends and family in negotiations creates barriers.
-Long-term, outsourcing your communication is unworkable in everyday life and robs you of the opportunity of learning how to work together in your new role as co-parents.
+Long-term, outsourcing your communication is unworkable in everyday life and robs you of the opportunity to learn how to work together in your new role as co-parents.
 Don’t outsource your private life and communications – learning to do it yourself is what your kids need you to do.
 If you’re struggling, then get some therapy – it’s a whole lot cheaper than a divorce legal bill.

 Ballboyslims 4-0 Brangelina